 Export credit agencies (ECAs) are public or quasi-public institutions that act on behalf of national governments to provide trade financing to firms in order to promote exporting.
-They are widespread across the world: we identify over one hundred active ECAs worldwide, which operate in countries that account for 92% of the value of world exports.
-ECA financing is one of the primary tools of industrial policy (Juhász, Lane, Oehlsen and Pérez, 2022).
+They are widespread across the world: we identify over one hundred active ECAs that operate in countries that account for 92% of the value of world exports.
 We provide more details on ECAs in Appendix D.1.

 Role of ECAs.
 ECAs relax the constraints on financing exports through two primary types of products: loans and insurance.
 The first type of product takes the form of either direct loans or loan guarantees, which can be extended to either the exporter or the importer.
-A loan guarantee is issued in conjunction with a commercial bank in which an ECA's role is to guarantee payment in the case of borrower default.
-By significantly reducing the riskiness of the loan, guarantees reduce the cost of borrowing or make it possible for a loan to be extended at all.
+A direct loan addresses working capital needs while a loan guarantee is issued in conjunction with a commercial bank in which an ECA's role is to guarantee payment in the case of borrower default.
+By significantly